 In the course of normal life there is a continuous recycling process in the body which consists of building new materials and breaking down old ones ready for disposal.
 This activity takes place in a special part of the body’s cells called the lysosome.
 This process requires a series of biochemical tools called enzymes.
 The enzyme alpha-galactosidase A (alpha-GAL) is essential in breaking down the fatty acid globotriaosylceramide (GL3).

-When these waste products are not completely broken down they build up within the cells of the body causing progressive damage.
+People with Fabry cannot make enough of alpha-GAL, without enough levels of the enzyme the normal functioning of vital organs is affected.
+When GL3 is not completely broken down it builds up within the cells of the body causing progressive damage.
+Organs such as kidney, heart and brain eventually start to deteriorate, and severe or life-threatening complications can arise.
 Babies may show little sign of the disease but as more and more cells become damaged by an accumulation of these waste products, symptoms start to appear.

-MPS Commercial have produced a series of publications on behalf of the Fabry International Network which present the findings from research carried out in the Fabry community.
-You can download the first issue releases in summer 2019.
+Rare Disease Research Partners have produced a series of publications on behalf of the Fabry International Network which present the findings from research carried out in the Fabry community.
+You can download the first two issues below.